biohackathon-japan/BH25-ai-survey/paper/paper.md

 Participants reported using AI across several areas.
 Data infrastructure and interoperability includes integrating databases and knowledge graphs with LLMs, as well as converting dataset descriptions into RDF for life sciences [@citesAsEvidence:Steinberg2024].
 Data annotation and enrichment efforts range from semi-automatic annotation pipelines in microbiology to microbial trait prediction for database expansion [@citesAsEvidence:Koblitz2025].
 AI is also applied to biological function, specifically protein function prediction [@citesAsEvidence:Kulmanov2024] A major theme is health and health care,  spanning prognosis of diabetic kidney disease, epidemiological and biological data analysis [@citesAsEvidence:Chida2025], and AI architectures supporting mental health care.
 Lastly, some participants focus on method development and benchmarking, including AI agents for science, deep learning for data analysis, and establishing standards for ML/AI applications.

-A recent exploration of AI tool usage reveals that ChatGPT is the most mentioned tool (56), followed by Gemini (25) and Claude (9) (Figure 3B, Table 1).
+A recent exploration of AI tool usage reveals that ChatGPT is the most mentioned tool (56), followed by Gemini (25) and Claude (9) (Figure 3B).
 The table includes GitHub Copilot, DeepL, and various others, each receiving fewer answers.
-This pattern underscores ChatGPT’s dominant position in the community while also reflecting growing diversification in AI tool adoption (Figure 3B).
+This pattern underscores ChatGPT’s dominant position in the community while also reflecting growing diversification in AI tool adoption.

 We conducted a survey to examine how AI is used across seven types of tasks: Coding, Research, Brainstorming, Writing/Editing, Teaching & Curriculum, Translation, and Personal use, with responses categorized into three usage types: assist, draft, and complete.
 “Assist” represents using AI for a specific part of a task; “draft” represents AI making the first draft, which the respondent would edit and finalize, and “complete” means AI making the complete product with little to no edit after.
-Across task categories, respondents most often used AI to assist with work (red), such as supporting research, brainstorming, and writing/editing.
-Drafting with AI and then editing (blue) was also common, especially for translation, writing, and personal tasks.
+Across task categories, respondents most often used AI to assist with work (blue), such as supporting research, brainstorming, and writing/editing.
+Drafting with AI and then editing (red) was also common, especially for translation, writing, and personal tasks.
 Fully completing tasks with AI (green) was far less frequent overall, though translation and personal use cases showed relatively higher adoption of this mode.
 This pattern indicates that participants primarily view AI as a collaborative aid rather than a tool for full task automation (Figure 3C and interactive visualized on [https://yukikonoda.github.io/ai-survey](https://yukikonoda.github.io/ai-survey).

 ![AI Usage Patterns.](./images/AI_survey_main_figures.002.png)
 Figure 3: AI Usage Patterns.